 2. Prioritise people

 There are some people who are just good to work with.
-The sort who give you a lift and make things feel easier.
+The sort who gives you a lift and makes things feel easier.
 In short, try to be one of those.

 To expand, invest time in your relationships at work and try to consider how best to interact with each person.
 This doesn’t necessarily mean adopting a social butterfly persona and being permanently cheerful – that can grate after a while – but it does mean trying to remain positive, using active listening skills to actually hear what people say and offering genuine interest, enthusiasm, and practical support to your colleagues.

 Managers are busy people and a needy graduate employee can quickly become another thing on their ‘to-do’ list to sort out.
 This is not an ideal scenario.

 Obviously, when you’re first starting out you’ll need to ask questions and it’s important to take direction and guidance from your superiors, but being respectful of your boss’ time is also important.
 Try to initiate a focussed, regular catch-up.
 Make a clear list of things to discuss and include concise updates, questions to ask, and recent successes.

 When you need support and don’t have time to wait, remember you can go to other people for information and advice.
 It might be a smart move to establish a network of trusted colleagues, people who are ‘experts’ in their field or alternatively seek a mentor that has valuable experience to share.

 So take note of these three key behaviours, focus on being successful and channel your inner high achiever!

 For more advice on navigating your first graduate job, visit our working life pages.
 If you’re looking for your first role after graduating, find tips and vacancy sources on the graduate jobs section of our website.
 If you’re no longer in Nottingham, we can still also offer support.